Sheng ji: The deck

+If play proceeds without a declared suit as trump, a fifth (dominant) suit is created consisting of the jokers and the dominant rank cards.
+Each of the dominant rank cards is equal.
+For example, consider the case where the dominant rank is 7 and there is no declared dominant suit:

 Point cards

-In the deck, all kings and 10s are worth 10 points each, while 5s are worth 5 points each, although the presence of the points do not affect the order of the cards.
-In two decks, there are a total of 200 points.
-All other cards do not contain points.
+In the deck, only kings, 10s, and 5s are worth points when taken as a trick.
+All kings and 10s are worth 10 points each, while 5s are worth 5 points each, although the presence of the points do not affect the order of the cards.
+In two decks, there are a total of 200 points:

-For the opponents, the goal of each round is to obtain 80 points or more in one round to become declarers in the next round, while for the declarers, it would be preventing the opponents from obtaining 80 points, and thus raising their team's rank.